JujuAdams/Bulb/docs/22.0/BulbLightOverlay.md

 |----------|------------|--------------------------------------|
 |`renderer`|renderer    |Renderer to add this shadow overlay to|

-Shadow overlays are drawn after normal lights (`BulbLight` and `BulbSunlight`) but before light overlays (`BulbLightOverlay`).
-Shadow overlays are useful for stenciling out areas that must be in shadow, for example foreground objects that obscure lighting that is active in the midground gameplay layer.
-Shadow overlays are simple graphics and don't affect typical the shadow casting from lights per se.
+Lights overlays are drawn right at the end of a renderer's `.Update()` method execution.
+This means they are drawn over the top of shadow overlays (`BulbShadowOverlay`).
+Light overlays are useful for stenciling out areas that must be well-lit, for example highlighting treasure in the darkness.
+Light overlays are simple graphics and don't cast shadows or respond to the normal map.
 When created, a `BulbLightOverlay` will be added to the given renderer.
 A light can be added (and removed) from multiple renderers as you see fit.

 ?> You must maintain a reference to a created `BulbLightOverlay` yourself.
 Bulb tracks lights using a **weak reference** such that when you discard the reference to the light, the light is also automatically removed from the renderer.
 This makes memory management a lot safer, but does require that you keep your own strong reference to keep a light alive.